BrettSWeisberg/rails-project/README.md

 3. Browser cookies and sessions object to allow users to sign in and out

 Installation:
-1. Fork and Clone the repo
+1. Fork and clone the repo
 2. Update .env with GitHub developer information
 3. Run rake db:migrate